RootITUp/Logging/README.md

 It lets define a folder to load custom targets. `Doc WIP`

+## Contributing

+Please use issues system or GitHub pull requests to contribute to the project.

+For more information, see [CONTRIBUTING](CONTRIBUTING.md)

 ## Notes

 * The dispatcher thread starts the first time a `Write-Log` command is executed and keeps running in the background to dispatch new messages until the module is removed.